Homework 3

 Updates

-• Part 1: Fixed order of arguments in the post_epoch_fn for training.
+- Part 1: Fixed order of arguments in the

-• Part 2: Correction in the formula for the reparametrization trick: $\sigma^2$ replaced with $\sigma$.
+for training. - Part 2: Correction in the formula for the reparametrization trick: σ2 replaced with σ.

 To update, simply replace the original notebooks with the new ones.
 No code modifications are necessary, but make sure you implemented the reparametrization trick using the correct formula.